AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

     110010
 ```

-Notice that the result has a leading one, which we know denotes negative numbers in signed binary.
+Notice that the result has a leading one, which we know denotes a negative number in signed binary.
 So we at least got the sign part right!
 Let's check the magnitude:

 $$-1(2^5) + 1(2^4) + 1(2^1) = -32_{10} + 16_{10} + 2_{10} = -14_{10}$$